How to Implement Hreflang on Your Website

 What is hreflang?

 Hreflang is a tag that tells search engines like Google which human language (as opposed to programming language) is used on your page.
-It also includes a reference to all of the pages that have similar content in other languages.
+It also includes a reference to all the pages that have similar content in other languages.

 This is useful if your site targets different countries or regions because it indicates that even though your site is primarily written in one language, some pages are tailored to visitors who speak a different one.